-SCOR UK's expected profit included in future premiums (EPIFP) as at year end 2022 amounts to GBP 51.2 million.
+SCOR UK's expected profit included in future premiums (EPIFP) as at year end 2023 amounts to GBP 150.9 million.
 EPIFP results are produced by SCOR UK for the purposes of QRT reporting.
-They are not used for internal processes regarding capital management, the details of which are provided in Chapter E - Capital Management,
+They are not used for internal processes regarding capital management, the details of which are provided in Chapter E - Capital Management.
+The EPIFP has increased in 2023 because it is now reported gross of reinsurance.